learning-zone/react-basics/README.md

 }
 ```
 #### Q. ***List some of the major advantages and limitations of React?***
+**Advantages**

+* Updates process is optimised and accelerated.
+* JSX makes components/blocks code readable.
+It displays how components are plugged or combined with.
+* React data binding establishes conditions for creation dynamic applications.
+* Prompt rendering.
+Using comprises methods to minimise number of DOM operations helps to optimise updating process and accelerate it.
+Testable.
+React native tools are offered for testing, debugging code.
+* SEO-friendly.
+React presents the first-load experience by server side rendering and connecting event-handlers on the side of the user:
+    * React.renderComponentToString is called on the server.
+    * React.renderComponent() is called on the client side.
+    * React preserves markup rendered on the server side, attaches event handlers.

 #### Q. ***What is JSX and how JSX can help applications in React.js?***
 #### Q. ***What is React.createClass?***
 #### Q. ***What is ReactDOM?
 What is the difference between ReactDOM and React?***